-The Robert Boruch Award for Distinctive Contributions to Research that Informs Public Policy is named in honor of Robert F. (Bob) Boruch.
-Dr Boruch was among the earliest and most vocal proponents for the increased use of randomized experiments to inform public policy decision-making, particularly in education.
+The Robert Boruch Award for Distinctive Contributions to Research that Informs Public Policy is named in honour of Robert F. (Bob) Boruch.
+Dr Boruch is among the earliest and most vocal proponents for the increased use of randomised experiments to inform public policy decision-making, particularly in education.
 He spent most of his career on the faculties of the Graduate School of Education and the Statistics Department in the Wharton School of the University of Pennsylvania.

 - We will consider individuals who have made an important contribution to research on social interventions that inform public policy in criminal justice, education, social welfare or other areas within the ambit of the Campbell Collaboration.

 - research that provides rigorous evidence to inform public policy,

 - contributions to methods for producing evidence that informs public policy, or

 - work that advances the use of rigorous evidence to inform public policy